Killarney, Calgary: Demographics

 Residents in this community had a median household income of $53,799 in 2005, and there were 19.5% low income residents living in the neighbourhood.
 As of 2006, 19.1% of the residents were immigrants.
 A proportion of 41.4% of the buildings were condominiums or apartments, and 46.0% of the housing was used for renting.

 The Killarney community is a part of the Calgary Centre federal electoral district, the Calgary Currie provincial constituency.
 It is represented in the Calgary City Council by the Ward 8 councillor.

+Crime

 Schools

 Killarney is home to the following schools: